Exponential Resolution Lower Bounds for Weak Pigeonhole Principle and Perfect Matching Formulas over Sparse Graphs: Concluding Remarks

 Another intriguing problem left over from~\cite{Razborov04ResolutionLowerBoundsPM} is to determine the true resolution complexity of weak PHP formulas over complete bipartite graphs $K_{m,n}$ as $m \to \infty$.
-The best known upper bound from~\cite{BP97Weak} is $\exp \bigr( \Bigoh{\sqrt{n \log n}} \bigr)$, whereas the lower bound in~\cite{Razborov03ResolutionLowerBoundsWFPHP,Razborov04ResolutionLowerBoundsPM} is $\exp \bigl( \Bigomega{\sqrt[3]{n}} \bigr)$.
+The best known upper bound from~\cite{BP97Weak} is $\exp \bigr( \Bigoh{\sqrt{n \log n}} \bigr)$, whereas the lower bound in~\cite{Razborov04ResolutionLowerBoundsPM,Razborov03ResolutionLowerBoundsWFPHP} is $\exp \bigl( \Bigomega{\sqrt[3]{n}} \bigr)$.
 It does not seem unreasonable to hypothesize that $\exp \bigl( \Bigomega{\sqrt[2]{n}} \bigr)$ should be the correct lower bound (ignoring lower-order terms), but establishing such a lower bound again appears to require substantial new ideas.

 We believe that one of the main contributions of our work is that it again demonstrates the power of Razborov's \pseudowidth method, and we are currently optimistic that it could be useful for solving other open problems for resolution and other proof systems.
+Unfortunately \pseudowidth is a quite difficult method to apply; we leave it as an open problem to obtain simplifications of the current approach.

-For resolution, an interesting question mentioned in~\cite{Razborov04ResolutionLowerBoundsPM} is whether \pseudowidth can be useful to prove lower bounds for formulas that encode the Nisan--Wigderson generator~\cite{ABRW04Pseudorandom, Razborov15PseudorandomGeneratorsHard}.
+For resolution, an interesting question mentioned in~\cite{Razborov04ResolutionLowerBoundsPM} is whether \pseudowidth can be useful to prove lower bounds for formulas that encode the Nisan--Wigderson generator~\cite{ABRW04Pseudorandom,Razborov15PseudorandomGeneratorsHard}.
 Since the clauses in such formulas encode local constraints, we hope that techniques from our paper could be helpful.
 Another long-standing open problem is to prove lower bounds on proofs in resolution that \mbox{$k$-clique} free sparse graph do not contain \mbox{$k$-cliques}, where the expected length lower bound would be $n^{\bigomega{k}}$.
-Here we only know weakly exponential lower bounds for quite dense random graphs~\cite{BIS07IndependentSets,Pang19LargeClique}, although an asymptotically optimal $n^{\bigomega{k}}$ lower bound has been established in the sparse regime for the restricted subsystem of regular resolution~\cite{ABdRLNR18Clique}.
+Here we only know weakly exponential lower bounds for quite dense random graphs~\cite{BIS07IndependentSets,Pang21}, although an asymptotically optimal $n^{\bigomega{k}}$ lower bound has been established in the sparse regime for the restricted subsystem of regular resolution~\cite{ABdRLNR18Clique}.

 Finally, we want to highlight that for the stronger proof system \introduceterm{polynomial calculus} \cite{ABRW02SpaceComplexity,CEI96Groebner} no lower bounds on proof size are known for PHP formulas with $m \geq n^2$ pigeons.
 It would be very interesting if some kind of ``pseudo-degree'' method could be developed that would finally lead to progress on this problem.